What's Your Hurry?

 What's Your Hurry? is a 1920 American silent drama film produced by Famous Players–Lasky and distributed by Paramount Pictures.
 It was directed by Sam Wood and stars Wallace Reid and Lois Wilson.

 Plot

-As described in a film magazine, to win the favor of his sweetheart's father "Old Pat" MacMurran (Ogle), race car driver Dusty Rhoades (Reid) forsakes the speedway in determination to put over effective publicity for the father's product, Pakro motor trucks.
+As described in a film magazine, to win the favor of his sweetheart's father "Old Pat" MacMurran, race car driver Dusty Rhoades forsakes the speedway in determination to put over effective publicity for the father's product, Pakro motor trucks.
 A prospective order from Cabrillo Irrigation Company is an incentive to his effort.
 MacMurran fumbles his publicity plan to bring a giant Christmas tree down from the mountains for the children of Los Angeles on a Pakro truck and goes soberly to the Cabrillo Valley to spend the holiday.
 Inability to get supplies to builders of the valley dam over the storm-driven roads threatens the lives and homes of valley residents.
 The day is saved by a truck driven by Dusty carrying the necessary supplies.
-There is a certainty of a wife for Dusty in Virginia MacMurran (Wilson) and a job at Pakro as the film ends.
+There is a certainty of a wife for Dusty in Virginia MacMurran and a job at Pakro as the film ends.